dmillerw/DatTweak/README.md

 ## Shift
 Using the defined hotkey, the Player can offset the placement of any blocks in one of the six directions.
 If the hotkey is pressed while sneaking, it will toggle between offsetting the position based on the target block's position, or the position based on the target side

+## Passthrough Signs
+Simple tweak where if a Player right-clicks a wall sign, it will activate the block the sign is placed on